adonisjs/v5-docs/content/guides/http/context.md

 Here we have added a custom `location` property to the `ctx`, which you can access inside the route handler or the upcoming middleware.

-### Informing typescript about the custom property
+### Informing TypeScript about the custom property

 The `location` property is added at the runtime; hence TypeScript does not know about it.
 To inform the TypeScript, we will use [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces) and add the property to the `HttpContextContract` interface.

-Create a new file at path `contracts/context.ts` (the filename is not important) and paste the following contents inside it.
+Create a new file at path `contracts/context.ts` (the file name is not important) and paste the following contents inside it:

 ```ts
 // title: contracts/context.ts